System Design Space

 People preparing for ML System Design interviews

-The key challenge here is not training the model, but explaining error costs, rollout, and the operating loop around the model in system-design terms.
+The interview signal is not whether you know how to train a model.
+It is whether you can explain error cost, rollout, and the operating loop around the model in system-design terms.

 ML engineers taking on production responsibility

-This route is about release policy, rollback, feature freshness, latency budgets, and ownership across data, model, platform, and product.
+Once a model reaches the product, notebook quality is no longer enough.
+You have to own release policy, rollback, feature freshness, latency budgets, and boundaries across data, model, platform, and product.

 Data and AI engineers in adjacent roles

-If you already build data pipelines, AI features, or platform services, this theme helps you see where ML needs a separate execution path, review cycle, and operational discipline.
+If you already build data pipelines, AI features, or platform services, this theme helps separate an ordinary pipeline from an ML loop with its own execution path, review cycle, owners, and feedback.

 Two practical reading tracks